 - We have invested to reduce our GHG emissions by more than 181,000 tonnes annually

-- We measure and work to reduce the emissions of Nitrogen oxides (NOX), sulphur oxides (SOX), and other significant air emissions at all of our operations
+- We measure and work to reduce the emissions of total particulate matter, Nitrogen oxides (NOX), sulphur oxides (SOX), and other significant air emissions at all of our operations

 The use of carbon-based fossil fuels is one of the largest contributing factors to greenhouse gas (“GHG”) emissions.
 Concerns over climate change have led to changes in governmental GHG emission standards, measurement and taxation.
-Carbon pricing has been introduced in both Canadian provinces where we operate, including regulation such as Alberta's Specified Gas Emitters Regulation and B.C.'s GHG Reduction Act require reductions in GHG emissions.
+Carbon pricing has been introduced in both Canadian provinces where we operate, including regulation such as Alberta's Carbon Competitiveness Incentive Regulation and B.C.'s Climate Change Accountability Act (CCAA) require reductions in GHG emissions.

-Our Alberta-based manufacturing facilities participate in their regional air shed management organizations.
-These are multi-stakeholder groups that provide public information on and monitor air quality, as well as develop recommendations regarding air quality monitoring and management.
+Our Alberta-based manufacturing facilities participate in their regional air shed management organizations and directly engage with provincial government.
+The regional air shed organizations are multi-stakeholder groups that provide public information on and monitor air quality, as well as develop recommendations regarding air quality monitoring and management.
 Our B.C.-based facilities in Smithers, Fraser Lake, Quesnel and Williams Lake B.C., also participate in local air shed management groups.

 In May 2016 we further committed to the Canadian forest products industry’s pledge to remove 30 megatonnes (MT) of CO2 per year by 2030 — more than 13% of the Canadian government’s emissions target.
 We continue to invest in bioenergy systems that more effectively capture the heat and steam generated during the production of wood products and other future relevant technology as it continues to improve.